Rolling to Remember — and street closures — coming to D.C. this Memorial Day weekend

 • 14th Street from Pennsylvania Avenue NW to D Street SW.

-• Inbound 14th Street Bridge to Independence Avenue SW (north on 14th Street — lanes to eastbound 395/695 will remain open).
+• Inbound 14th Street bridge to Independence Avenue SW (north on 14th Street — lanes to eastbound 395/695 will remain open).

 • 15th Street from Pennsylvania Avenue NW to Maine Avenue SW.